Elva kvinnor i ett hus: Promotion and chart success

-Agnetha promoted the album with a live performance of "Dom har glömt" and "Tack för en underbar, vanlig dag" on the Swedish Sommarnöjet TV show.
+The first single from the album was "Dom Har Glömt" ("They've Forgotten"), written by Agnetha with lyrics by Bosse Carlgren.
+Agnetha promoted the album with a live performance of "Dom har glömt" and "Tack för en underbar, vanlig dag" in August 1975 on the Swedish Sommarnöjet TV show.
 Even if ABBA already were a number one act in Sweden at this time, and although the album was a considerable critical and commercial success, it failed to reach the Top 10 on the Swedish album charts, peaking at no 11, even with the inclusion of her Swedish version of "SOS".
 Elva Kvinnor I Ett Hus however spent a respectable 53 weeks on the charts, and three of the eleven tracks entered the important radio chart Svensktoppen, with "S.O.S." becoming another number one for Fältskog.
-The Swedish language "SOS" single also reached #4 on the singles chart in January 1976.
+The Swedish language "SOS" single also reached No. 4 on the singles chart in January 1976.

 English-language versions

 As mentioned above "SOS" was originally recorded in English by ABBA.
 So was "Mina ögon", included on the first Björn & Benny, Agnetha & Frida album Ring Ring in 1973, then called "Disillusion" with lyrics by Björn Ulvaeus, in effect making it the only ABBA recording to be composed by Fältskog.
 It also makes it one of just two ABBA tracks during their whole career not to be composed by the Andersson/Anderson/Ulvaeus team, the other being a medley of American folk songs, issued as the B-side of 1978 single "Summer Night City".